by Sasha Alyson

 In David Graeber’s words: “Charity is a way of maintaining inequality, not undermining it.”(6) Occasionally, charity may be needed for something which the recipients couldn’t do for themselves.
 Otherwise, it simply creates dependency.

-Villages could find a way to take care of this need themselves, if they wanted to.
+Villages could handle the desk issue themselves, if they wanted to.
 But anything related to education has come to be seen as an NGO job.
 Why should villagers build desks when, if they wait, a NGO will bring some for free?
 And that’s the NGOs job, after all!

 Frantz Fanon, among many others, has written of how colonized people often internalize the message of inferiority that is communicated from white colonists.
 Many do not, of course.
 But UNICEF should not be broadcasting the falsehood that “you can’t even provide simple educational needs for your own children.”